binnev/robingame/README.md

   - Do we need the is_pressed / is_released stuff?
 Can we use keyup / down events instead?
   - Perhaps the relevant classes can implement the event-based method under the hood, so the interface doesn't change.
 - Easy animated menus (see dino jump)
+- Examples for everything
+- Docs for everything